hansonkd/puff/book/Flask.md

     @classmethod
     def hello_world(cls, parents, context, /, my_input: int) -> Tuple[List[DbObject], str, List[Any]]:
         # Return a Raw query for Puff to execute in Postgres.
-        # The ellipsis is a placeholder allowing the Python type system to know which Field type it should transform into.
+        # The ellipsis is a placeholder allowing the Python type system to know which field type it should transform into.
         return ..., "SELECT $1::int as was_input, \'hi from pg\'::TEXT as title", [my_input]

     @classmethod
     def auth_token(cls, context, /) -> str:
         # All GraphQL queries have access to the Bearer token if set.
-        return context.auth_token
+        return context.auth_token()

     @classmethod
     def new_connection_id(cls, context, /) -> str: